Person

 Summary

-Lindsay Dixon Pryor was Professor of Botany, School of General Studies, Australian National University 1958-1976.
+Lindsay Dixon Pryor was foundation Professor of Botany, School of General Studies, Australian National University 1958-1976.
 His particular areas of interest were eucalypts and poplars.
 He wrote a number of books, including Trees and Shrubs in Canberra (1991, with J.C.G.
 Banks).
-In 1971 he was awarded the NW Jolly Medal by the Institute of Foresters of Australia - the highest and most prestigious honour for outstanding service to the profession of forestry in Australia.
+In 1971 he was awarded the NW Jolly Medal by the Institute of Foresters of Australia - the highest honour awarded for outstanding service to the profession of forestry in Australia.

 Details